Issues and Ideas

 Community Sustainability and Resiliency

 • Portage County is well positioned to take advantage of opportunities to conserve energy, produce renewable energy, and prepare for the impacts of climate change.
 As County Executive I will work with community members, Mid-State Technical College and UW Stevens Point to revive Portage County’s sustainability plans and move quickly towards their implementation.
+The county will have new opportunities to invest in residential and commercial energy projects by leveraging revenue from utility-scale solar projects to fund our existing Property Assessed Clean Energy (PACE) program.
+This approach addresses the high up-front costs in solar and energy by using a revolving loan approach that is paid back by property owners through the energy savings they realize.